shaunlee/svelte-router/README.md

 ## Routes' Matching Syntax

-Most applications will use static routes like /about and dynamic routes like `/users/:userId` like we just saw in Dynamic Route Matching, but Vue Router has much more to offer!
+Most applications will use static routes like /about and dynamic routes like `/users/:userId` like we just saw in Dynamic Route Matching, but @shaun/svelterouter has much more to offer!

 ### Custom regex in params